pramodkondur/NHL-Betting-Predictor-AWS-Flask-Docker-CI-CD/README.md

 # NHL Betting Prediction Project

-## Using Data from MoneyPuck (2007-2023) and Machine Learning for Smarter Wagering
+## Using Data from MoneyPuck (2015-2023 Seasons) and Machine Learning for Smarter Wagering

 ![image](static/images/background.jpg)